How much of your day do you spend on email?

 Keep your signature brief and relevant.
 Famous quotes, jokes, and other unrelated information are most likely not necessary.
 If you’re tempted to add your full testimonial text in as well, consider adding a link to read your testimonials page on your website instead.

 To drive home the point of a simple, yet informative signature, we’ll give you some examples of what not to do.
-I’m sure you’ll get the idea after seeing #3.

-WAY too much going on:
+Too much going on: